Understand

 Roxane Aglave

-As a registered dietitian specialised in eating disorders, I support children, adolescents and families with a clinical, compassionate and collaborative approach.
+As a dietitian-nutritionist, I support people living with eating disorders through a clinical, compassionate and collaborative approach.

 What I offer